FumiyukiKato/verify-ldp/README.md

 # verify-ldp
 This repository is based on this brilliant remote attestation sample code https://github.com/svartkanin/linux-sgx-remoteattestation.
-So, you should check some dependencies, but the repository maybe does not support SDK and API of latest version.
+So, you should check some dependencies, and the repository maybe does not support SDK and API of latest version.

 ## description